r-three/t-few/README.md

 (We use conda to manage environments.
 Be sure to install and initialize conda first.)

 1. Create a virtual environment with python 3.7 `conda create -n tfew python==3.7`, then activate the environment `conda activate tfew`.
-2. Download NICL repo, switch to `t0` branch, and install other dependencies. `pip install -r requirements.txt -f https://download.pytorch.org/whl/cu113/torch_stable.html`
+2. Install other dependencies. `pip install -r requirements.txt -f https://download.pytorch.org/whl/cu113/torch_stable.html`
-3. Run `python src/intrinsic_said_setup.py develop`
+3. If you plan to run SAID, then install dependencies with `python src/intrinsic_said_setup.py develop`.
+Otherwise, skip this step.

 The steps above only needs to be done once.
 In addition, every time you start a new session, you will need to run `. src/start.sh`